The issue

 Food Loss Waste & the Triple Planetary Crisis

-While hunger and food security continue, an estimated 13 % of the world’s food is lost in the supply chain from post-harvest prior to the retail stage of the supply chain (FAO 2022); a further 17 % of food is wasted in households, food services and in retail (UNEP 2021).
+While hunger and food security continue, an estimated 13 % of the world’s food is lost in the supply chain from post-harvest prior to the retail stage of the supply chain (FAO 2022); a further 19 % of food is wasted in households, food services and in retail (UNEP 2024), which is equivalent to 1.05 billion tonnes of food.

 Currently, many of the world’s agrifood systems are unsustainable, as they degrade agricultural land, contribute to greenhouse gas emissions and loss of biodiversity and consume groundwater.
 Food systems are also vulnerable to external climate and other shocks, partly because of the impact on the environment.